DeBaschdi/docker.new-easyepg/README.md

 | `FOLDER_FOR_XML` | no | The directory to persist the generated XML File to |

+## Note
-When passing volumes please replace the name including the surrounding curly brackets with existing absolute paths with correct permissions.
+- When passing volumes please replace the name including the surrounding curly brackets with existing absolute paths with correct permissions.
+- For Setup instructions see https://www.kodinerds.net/index.php/Thread/75986-Proof-of-Concept-WIP-easyepg-als-Addon/?postID=698823#post698823

 ## Support my work
 If you like my Work, please [![Paypal Donation Page](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://paypal.me/DeBaschdi) - thank you! :-)